Lottery Scam Safety

 Is a lottery email with official logos necessarily real?

 No. Scammers frequently use copied logos, brand names, fake claim forms, and professional-looking email layouts.
-Branding is not proof.
-Independent verification is proof.
+Branding is not proof that the prize claim is legitimate.
+Verify through the official lottery, sweepstakes, or game-operator site you find yourself.

 What if a lottery scam letter included a check?

 Treat it as suspicious.
-Counterfeit checks are common in prize scams.
-Contact your bank before spending any of the money and do not send funds back to the sender.
+Counterfeit checks are common in prize scams, and funds can appear available before a bank later reverses the deposit.
+Contact your bank before spending any money and do not send funds back to the sender.

 Where should I report a lottery scam?

-For most U.S. prize and lottery scams, start with the FTC at ReportFraud.ftc.gov.
+For most U.S. prize and lottery scam reports, use the FTC at ReportFraud.ftc.gov.
 If the scam came through the mail or involved a mailed check or letter, also report it to the U.S. Postal Inspection Service.
+If you already paid or shared account access, contact your bank, card issuer, payment app, or wire service first.

 How do I verify whether a lottery prize message is legitimate?

-Confirm that you actually entered, search for the official lottery or prize organization site yourself, and verify the claim process there.
-Never rely on the sender's links, phone numbers, or attachments.
+Confirm that you actually entered, search for the official lottery, sweepstakes, or game-operator site yourself, and verify the claim process there.
+Do not use the sender's links, phone numbers, or attachments as your source of verification.

 Are Publishers Clearing House messages on social media real?